ChippyPlus/Pycloud/docs/math/sub.md

-# The math/add Http Docs
+# The math/sub Http Docs

-Math/add takes 2 integers or floats and returns the addition of them.
+Math/sub takes 2 integers or floats and returns the `arg1` subtracted by `arg2`.
-Representation: arg1 + arg2
+Representation: arg1 - arg2
 ---------

 ## Http request format